2018 FIFA World Cup: Broadcasting rights

 FIFA, through several companies, sold the broadcasting rights for the 2018 FIFA World Cup to various local broadcasters.
 After having tested the technology at limited matches of the 2013 FIFA Confederations Cup, and the 2014 FIFA World Cup (via private tests and public viewings in the host city of Rio de Janeiro), the 2018 World Cup was the first World Cup in which all matches were produced in 4K ultra high definition.
 Host Broadcast Services (HBS) stated that at least 75% of the broadcast cut of each match would come from 4K cameras (covering the majority of main angles), with instant replays and some camera angles being converted up from 1080p high definition sources with limited degradation in quality.
 These broadcasts were made available from selected rightsholders and television providers.

-In February 2018, Ukrainian rightsholder UA:PBC stated that it would not broadcast the World Cup.
-This came in the wake of growing boycotts of the tournament among the Football Federation of Ukraine and sports minister Ihor Zhdanov.
-Additionally, the Football Federation of Ukraine refused to accredit journalists for the World Cup and waived their quota of tickets.
+In February 2018, Ukrainian rightsholder UA:PBC stated that it would not broadcast the World Cup due to existing tensions with Russia amidst the Russo-Ukrainian War.
+This came in the wake of growing boycott of the tournament by the Football Federation of Ukraine and sports minister Ihor Zhdanov.
+Additionally, the FFU refused to accredit journalists for the World Cup and waived their quota of tickets.
 However, the Ukrainian state TV still broadcast the World Cup, and more than 4 million Ukrainians watched the opening match.

 Broadcast rights to the tournament in the Middle East were hampered by an ongoing diplomatic crisis in Qatar, which saw Bahrain, Egypt, Saudi Arabia, and the United Arab Emirates cut diplomatic ties with Qatar—the home country of FIFA's Middle East and Africa rightsholder beIN Sports—in June 2017, over its alleged state support of terrorist groups.
 On 2 June 2018, beIN pulled its channels from Du and Etisalat, but with service to the latter restored later that day.
 Etisalat subsequently announced that it would air the World Cup in the UAE, and continue to offer beIN normally and without interruptions.
 In Saudi Arabia, beIN was banned from doing business; as a result, its channels and other content have been widely and illegally repackaged by a broadcaster identifying itself as "beoutQ".
 While FIFA attempted to negotiate the sale of a package consisting of Saudi matches and the final indirectly, they were unable to do so.
 On 12 July 2018, FIFA stated that it had "engaged counsel to take legal action in Saudi Arabia and is working alongside other sports rights owners that have also been affected to protect its interests."